shift-up/Web-Dev-Fundamentals/Unit3/Module3.2/Mini-Project3.2b/README.md

-# Mini-Project3.2a: Loops in Javascript - Laughing machine
+# Mini-Project 3.2b: Loops in Javascript - Laughing machine

 ##### Credit to Shift_Up coach Adrian Laurenzi
 ![Become](https://avatars2.githubusercontent.com/u/38302861?s=200&v=4)

-### Welcome to Mini-Project 3.2a!
+### Welcome to Mini-Project 3.2b!

 This mini-project will help you practice writing and understanding functions in Javascript, which you learned [in the OC course here](https://openclassrooms.com/en/courses/5664271-learn-programming-with-javascript/6056621-understand-parameters-and-return-values#r-6853721).
 This mini-project consists of 3 mini-exercises.